bcdev/uncertaintyx/README.md

 linearizations directly from the implementation whenever needed, so sensitivity information automatically stays consistent with the code.
-Combined with random sampling methods for strongly nonlinear behaviour, uncertainty propagation is defined in terms of algorithmically differentiable programs.
+Combined with random sampling methods for strongly nonlinear behaviour, uncertainty propagation can be defined in terms of algorithmically differentiable programs.
 AD frameworks treat inputs, outputs, sensitivities, and uncertainties as dynamic tensor‑valued objects rather than forcing the uncertainty calculus into a fixed set of closed‑form formulas.